mitcho/mitcho.com/lab/index.md

 The Syntax/Semantics Lab at the National University of Singapore investigates linguistic theory through the study of languages of Singapore and Southeast Asia.

+## Upcoming

+* TC is an invited speaker at [Nominals at the Interfaces](https://nominalsattheinterfaces.wordpress.com/invited-speakers/), November 2018
+* Kenyon and mitcho will present at the LSA, January 2019

 ## Members

 * mitcho, PI